olasunkanmi-SE/open-source-portfolio/README.md

 # Open Source Projects Documentation

-This space is my portfolio and also serves as my open-source project documentation.
+- This space is my portfolio and my open-source project documentation.
-These solutions are developed to ease developers day to day activities.
+- These solutions are developed to ease developers day to day activities.
 Some of these solutions are based on my day-to-day needs as a developer
 ## Featured Projects

 CodeBuddy - AI-Powered Coding Assistant